 Bill Savage Takes on Adventuresses

-This lecture was the first in a set of lectures presented by SCS Graduate Programs this year.
-Friday, March 8, Dr. Michael Kramer (instructor for SCS’s MALS program and WCAS’s Dept. of History) will present the next lecture, entitled, “The Republic of Rock: Music and Citizenship in the Sixties Counterculture”.
+This lecture was the first in a set of lectures presented by SPS Graduate Programs in 2013.
+Friday, March 8, Dr. Michael Kramer (instructor for SPS’s MALS program and WCAS’s Dept. of History) will present the next lecture, entitled, “The Republic of Rock: Music and Citizenship in the Sixties Counterculture”.